Receiving dividends is always a happy affair.

 Singapore Exchange Limited, or SGX, is Singapore’s sole stock exchange operator.

-Disclosure: Royston Yang owns shares of iFAST Corporation, DBS Group and Singapore Exchange Limited.
+Disclosure: Royston Y. owns shares of iFAST Corporation, DBS Group and Singapore Exchange Limited.
+Renee W. does not own any of the shares mentioned.